Up to 35% off Raised Beds

 ‘Nestucca’ produces dark pink buds that open to reveal white flowers with a slight pink blush.

 Blooming from deep pink flower buds, the flowers of ‘Nestucca’ are a crisp shade of white.
-The deep pink from the flower buds will remain on the backside of the petals, and green freckles will appear when the flowers are fully opened.
+The deep pink from the flower buds will remain on the backside of the petals, and green freckles will appear when the flowers are fully opened in mid spring.

 ‘Nestucca’ will spread a bit wider than it is tall, making it a great choice for a low-growing hedge or border to your woodland gardens.